DAISEE/HackadayPrize/Log book (Carnet de bord).md

 ## 2016-04-05/06 - TinyTiliosCamp event at Saint-Etienne (France).

 *   Meeting with local people (designers, techs...) who are working on mobility, energy... to define how we can work together and the development priorities.
-This has been possible through connection with OpenFactory and the Cité du Design - they worked deeply on smart-grids.
+This has been possible through connection with OpenFactory and the CitÃ© du Design - they worked deeply on smart-grids.
-*   Cooperation with the Cité du Design and OpenFactory is on the way on this project, particularly within the scope of the Biennale 2017.
+*   Cooperation with the CitÃ© du Design and OpenFactory is on the way on this project, particularly within the scope of the Biennale 2017.

 ## 2016-04-02/05 - Cellabz NYC Blockchain Energy WoSh